 Flour – Regarding the flour, I suppose you could try subbing some whole wheat flour or bread flour in for the unbleached white flour.
-We prefer the unbleached white flour.
+We prefer the flavor and texture of unbleached white flour.

 Mixer – If you have a stand mixer fitted with a dough hook, you don’t have to knead by hand.
 Or go for it by hand a get a mini-workout.

 This is an enriched bread/roll recipe, which means it is a heavy dough and contains butter/lard, eggs, and/or sugar.
-This results in a wetter dough.
-Below is a view of the dough before adding all the flour.
+This results in a slightly wetter dough.

 Once you’ve added the necessary flour and kneaded your bread dough, you can cover the bowl with plastic wrap or a moist towel and let it rise.

 After your first rise, your dough should look like this…

 Since it is heavier, it requires more time for rising (I generally allow double the time from what you’d normally find in an unenriched dough).
 If you rush it and don’t let these rolls rise enough, they will not be as airy or light.

 One last note – the original recipe did not call for an egg wash.
 I prefer the shiny look and have included it in my instructions.
 You can omit and they are just as delicious.

 Vintage Recipe - Soft & Chewy 4-H Dinner Rolls

 - 1 pkg. yeast